 Repeat/Recompute

 This policy applies only to courses taken and repeated at UNA.
-Each student should seek help from his or her departmental academic advisor, or from the appropriate dean’s office and the Office of the Registrar, to determine if this policy is appropriate to his/her degree program.
+Each student should seek help from their departmental academic advisor to determine if this policy is appropriate to their degree program.

-In the Anderson College of Nursing, no student will be permitted to use the Repeat/Recompute Policy for any nursing course (NU designation).
+In the Anderson College of Nursing and Health Professions, no student will be permitted to use the Repeat/Recompute policy for any nursing course (NU designation).

 COURSE REPEATS

-Students should be aware that course repeats, for any reason, may not be looked upon favorably by some employers, by professional schools, and by honor societies.
-Each student should read the policy carefully and seek help from his or her departmental academic advisor, or from the appropriate dean’s office to determine if the following policies are appropriate to his/her degree program.
+Students should be aware that course repeats, for any reason, may not be looked upon favorably by some employers, by professional schools, and honor societies.
+Each student should read the policy carefully and seek help from their departmental academic advisor, or from the appropriate dean’s office to determine if the following policies are appropriate to their program.
 All hours duplicated will be deducted from the hours passed on the academic record and may result in a change in student classification.
-In the Anderson College of Nursing, no student will be permitted to repeat a nursing course more than once.
+In the Anderson College of Nursing and Health Professions, no student will be permitted to repeat a nursing course more than once.

-Credit in a repeated course may be used only one time toward meeting the 120 semester hour graduation requirements (except where specified higher).
+Credit in a repeated course may be used only one time toward meeting the overall credit hour graduation requirement.